 If you don’t mind a little bulk on your key chain, this affordable method might be for you.
 This Accessory Case (link to Amazon.com) fits onto any key chain, is made out of aluminum, and is waterproof.
 You will have to possibly cut any excess paper off your registration and insurance paperwork and fold/roll them up to get them to fit, but it’s certainly do-able.

-You can’t drive without keys so you’ll never forget your registration and car insurance as it’s already stored away, ready to be accessed to your convenience.
-No one will suspect you have paperwork in there and most people assume it’s a small flashlight as it looks very similar to one.
+You can’t ride without keys so you’ll never forget your registration and car insurance as it’s already stored away, ready to be accessed to your convenience.
+No one will suspect you have paperwork in there and most people assume it’s a small flashlight since it looks similar to one.

 7. Behind the License Plate